2022 San Francisco Board of Education recall elections: Arguments against the recall

-Critics of the recall called the recall a transfer of power from voters to the Mayor because the Mayor would appoint a replacement for each commissioner who was successfully removed from office.
-Critics call the recall election a distraction, and a waste of money and time when the regularly scheduled election will come nine months later in November 2022.
+Critics of the recall called the recall a transfer of power from voters to the mayor because the mayor would appoint a replacement for each commissioner who was successfully removed from office.
+Critics call the recall election a distraction, and a waste of money and time when the regularly scheduled election would come nine months later in November 2022.
 Recall opponents connect the recall to Republicans and efforts to create more charter schools, citing large donations from individuals who have supported such causes.
 Supervisor Shamann Walton stated that the recall was driven by "closet Republicans".
 The teachers union, United Educators of San Francisco, also opposed the recall.

 Collins called the recall campaign "a move toward mayoral control and less local control… for parents who are immigrants who can vote".
-She called the recall campaign "politically motivated" and stated that "When I see certain people getting upset, I know I’m doing the right thing".
-The recall is "clearly an attack on democracies", and "I’m actually really proud of my work on the board," she stated.
+She called the recall campaign "politically motivated" and stated that "When I see certain people getting upset, I know I'm doing the right thing".
+The recall is "clearly an attack on democracies", and "I'm actually really proud of my work on the board," she stated.
 Collins has alleged in multiple interviews that the recall is a conspiracy pushed by "billionaires" and conservative think tanks.
 Venture capitalist Arthur Rock donated $400,000 to this recall election, as he had with local elections across the United States.

 Lopez stated that opposition to the board's actions were due to racism, "to bring down someone who is me" (a young Latina woman), and "people want us to say we regret doing what we did ... that will never be something I will do."